Emmanuel-cpp/Wazuh-Enterprise-Security-Lab/README.md

 ---

-## 📌 Objective
+## Objective

-This project is **Phase 2** of a two-part security monitoring lab series.
-Having built a foundational understanding of Host-based Intrusion Detection using OSSEC in Phase 1, this phase upgrades the entire environment to **Wazuh 4.7.5** — the modern enterprise-grade evolution of OSSEC — adding a full SIEM dashboard, MITRE ATT&CK mapping, multi-agent management across independent network segments, and real-time threat visualization.
+This project is Phase 2 of a two-part security monitoring lab series.
+Having built a foundational understanding of Host-based Intrusion Detection using OSSEC in Phase 1, this phase upgrades the entire environment to Wazuh 4.7.5 the modern enterprise-grade evolution of OSSEC — adding a full SIEM dashboard, MITRE ATT&CK mapping, multi-agent management across independent network segments, and real-time threat visualization.

 The lab simulates a real **Security Operations Center (SOC)** environment where a central Wazuh server monitors multiple independent Windows endpoints across different networks, detects live attacks from a dedicated Kali Linux attacker machine, and automatically maps every detection to the MITRE ATT&CK framework.